• Share this on:

 • For non-retailer packaging, specifications including crop year and variety.

-Information for non-retail packaging must be given either on the container or in accompanying documents.
+Information on non-retail packaging must be given either on the container or in accompanying documents.
+This package labelling must contain the following information:

 • Name of the product;